Spectrum Modem Lights: Meanings & Easy Fixes

 • Interference from other wireless networks or devices using the same channel.
 Change router wireless channel.

 • Weak router broadcast signal.
-Replace router or add mesh units for greater WiFi range.
+Replace the router or add mesh units for greater WiFi range.

 • Defective router hardware.
-Test with different router or have Spectrum replace their provided model.
+Test with a different router or have Spectrum replace their provided model.

 • Coax cable line problems causing signal fluctuation.
 Contact Spectrum to inspect cabling and connections.